InMobi

 Keep up to date with all the off-season player movement as the eight clubs turn their attention to BBL|15

-Once the embargo lifts, clubs may sign further domestic players to their list for next season.
-Sydney Sixers and Adelaide Strikers are also able to sign a maximum of one overseas player prior to the draft.
+The league's contracting embargo was lifted in late March, meaning clubs can now sign further domestic players to their list for next season.
+And the Sydney Sixers and Adelaide Strikers used their ability to sign one overseas player prior to the draft.
 Check out below how each club's list is placed right now.

 Adelaide Strikers